jhsu802701/file_to_download/README.md

 This gem can obtain the age and size of a file.

 You can conditionally download a remote file and save a local copy.
-The download parameters are:
-1. URL of the remote file
-2. Maximum number of download attempts
-3. Maximum age of a file (in hours)
-4. Maximum delay after attempting the download (in seconds)

 ## Commands for development
 1. git clone https://github.com/jhsu802701/file_to_download.git